Johannes Servaas Lotsy: Early life

 Johannes Servaas Lotsy was born 31 May 1808 in Dordrecht.
 His father was Servaas Hendrik Lotsy secretary of Dordrecht.
 His mother was Dideria Clasina Aberson.
 In Breda his grandfather had married a descendant of Johan de Witt's sister Maria, who had married into the influential Hoeufft family.
 Johannes Lotsy went to the latin school in Dordecht.
 Here we was taught by rector Fenema and conrector Ross.
 Lotsy's nephew Jacob Hendrik Hoeufft, a famous Latin poet influenced his love for the classical studies.
 In 1828 Lotsy went to Leiden University.
 In 1831 he became a sergeant in the volunteer company of the Leiden students during the Ten Days' Campaign.
-He graduated on 31 June 1832 with the thesis: Quaedam de nullitatibus secundum codicis civilis Gallici principia.
+He graduated on 31 June 1832 with a thesis titled Quaedam de nullitatibus secundum codicis civilis Gallici principia.

 Career

 After his graduation Lotsy became a lawyer in Dordrecht, creating a respected practice.
-In 1847 he was chosen as an extraordinary member of the House of Representatives (Tweede Kamer) for the province South Holland.
+In 1847 he was chosen as an extraordinary member of the House of Representatives for the province South Holland.
 In 1849 he was chosen as a regular member for the Dordrecht district, and seated with the liberals.
 He was also a member of the Dordrecht municipal council, curator of the Latin School of Dordrecht, and secretary of Dordrecht.

-On 8 May 1852 Lotsy became Mayor of Dordrecht, and left the Tweede Kamer.
-In 1853 the states-provincial of South Holland chose him as a member of the Senate (Eerste Kamer).
+On 8 May 1852 Lotsy became Mayor of Dordrecht, and left the House of Representatives.
+In 1853 the Provincial Council of South Holland elected him to the Senate.
 Lotsy held this seat till August 1856.